dreamdev21/Laravel-Event-management-system/readme.md

 Limited Documentation available at https://www.attendize.com/documentation.php.
 Github will be updated with more comprehensive documentation soon.

+## Contribution

+Feel free to fork and contribute.
+I could use the help!

 ### License

 Attendize is open-sourced software licensed under the Attribution Assurance License